ppy/osu-wiki/wiki/Help_Centre/en.md

 #### My scores aren't submitting!

 Oops!
 There's a few reasons why this can happen.
-Let's go through them:
+Let's go through them!

 ##### Were you connected to the Internet while playing?